|

 I started writing in order to develop credentials to bolster my software development career.
 My first book,

 Rapid Application Development with FoxPro, showed up in 1993 ("Hey, look!
-A book!"), and six more have appeared
+A book!"), and nearly a dozen more have appeared

 since ("Hey, look!
 More books!").
 I started